ogusarenko/mke-docs/content/docs/configuration/policycontroller/opagatekeeper.md

 ## Configuration

-To configure OPA Gatekeeper in MKE, set the following fields in the MKE 4 configuration file:
+To configure OPA Gatekeeper in MKE 4k, set the following fields in the `mke4.yaml` configuration file:

 ```yaml
 spec: